gabbard/lingua-latina-external-resources/README.md

 Click the blue text which says `README.md`.
 In the upper right of the file, click the pencil icon.
 Make any changes you wish to make.
 [Here](https://guides.github.com/features/mastering-markdown/) is a description of the Markdown formatting used.
 Then click `Propose changes`.
 Don't worry about making mistakes; your changes will be reviewed and fixed before they are incorporated.

 Click the pencil icon which appears at the upper-right of `README.md`.
-It will show the document in Markdown format;
+It will show the document in Markdown format.